 Recovery work is underway at Heil Valley Ranch from the devastating Cal-Wood Fire.
-Recovery operations include hazard tree removal, aerial mulching, erosion mitigation, and replacing damaged visitor amenities and park infrastructure including bridges, fencing, parking stops, and signs.
+Recovery operations include hazard tree removal, aerial mulching, erosion and debris mitigation, and replacing damaged visitor amenities and park infrastructure including bridges, fencing, parking stops, and signs.

 Heil Valley Ranch Cal-Wood Fire Recovery

 The Cal-Wood Fire started on Oct.
 17, 2020, and raced downwind and downslope through Heil Valley Ranch.
 It consumed 5,000 acres in about five hours.
 In the end, it covered over 10,000 acres with more than half of that on Boulder County owned property (4,400 acres) and conservation easements (1,400 acres).

-The northern section of Heil Valley Ranch is open to on-trail use only, including the Picture Rock Trail, the Wild Turkey Trail, the Ponderosa Loop, and the northern 1.2 miles of the of the Wapiti Trail.
+The northern section of Heil Valley Ranch is open to on-trail use only, including the Picture Rock Trail, the Wild Turkey Trail, the Ponderosa Loop, and the northern 1.2 miles of the Wapiti Trail.
 Those trails can be accessed from the Picture Rock Trailhead near Lyons.

 The south side of the park is closed through spring 2022.
 That includes the Corral Trailhead, Main Trailhead, the southern section of the Wapiti Trail, the Lichen Loop, the Overland Trail, the Schoolhouse Loop, and the Grindstone Quarry Trail.

 Due to continued instability in the upper watershed, the complexities of recovery projects, and the dynamic construction timeline, there is no safe and cost-effective way to bring visitors into the south side of the park during construction.
 However, staff will escort volunteers and community groups to assist with recovery projects when conditions are safe and access to the area is practical.